D0liphin/oliveriliffedotnet/blog/kcl/index.md

 works for the first two groups, but not the third.
 KCL shows us that we can design a course that works for the third group, but not the first two.
 What we must do is take a strong stance against lazy students.
-Ibelieve that most of the students at KCL are bright, and have it in them to do well on a module similar to the Imperial's CP1 (maybe 70-80% the difficulty).
+I believe that most of the students at KCL are bright, and have it in them to do well on a module similar to the Imperial's CP1 (maybe 70-80% the difficulty).

 The first step is to change the assessment style to actual programming assessments.
-This should immediately show that PPA is too easy as the students find they cannot simply coast through the module with generative AI.
+This should immediately show that PPA is too easy as the students find they cannot simply coast through the module with generative AI and are forced to actually learn to program.
 The next step is to restructure the content so it's new to more people.
 BlueJ seems to be a mainstay and it is getting a Kotlin extension, so use that.
 Put a _pure_ functional language, or Rust, or C in first semester.
 Then, we can introduce the PPT system.
 Over a few years of running this module, taking one of these steps each year, we can easily make it much better!

 ## Course Content and Structure